 Many policies provide professional assistance at the time of claim.
 These nurses or licensed social works help develop a plan-of-care based on your wishes and the quality of care providers.
 The case management gives your family time to be family.

 Use the tools available on LTC NEWS to help you in your research.
 Just click here.
-This includes a cost of care calculator which shows you both the current and future cost of care services where you live.
+The resources include the LTC NEWS Cost of Care Calculator that shows you both the current and future cost of care services where you live.

 You might read a lot of rate increases, but today's Long-Term Care Insurance is designed with updated and stringent rules.
 The bottom-line is Long-Term Care Insurance is rate stable.
 Most states now have rate stabilization rules that make it very difficult to raise premiums in the future.

 Some companies offer single pay or limited payment options, eliminating the need to keep paying your premiums for the rest of your life.

 Share News with LTC NEWS